Last Updated on September 6, 2022 by Christine Kaaloa

 Golgappa ( otherwise known as Pani Puri or puschka in other regions of India ) is a refreshing and super popular snack with locals.
-The vendors are unmistakable to miss; they cart round, dough balls of thin, crispy goodness.
+It is a popular Indian street food all around India and Nepal.
+Vendors are unmistakable to miss; they cart round, dough balls of thin, crispy goodness.
 The puschka or dough balls are hollow inside.
 The top is broken and the ball is filled with a slightly sour lime or vinegar water, mashed potatoes or chickpeas, chopped onions and other fixings.
 They are inexpensive and usually ordered in a bowl of several.
 Eat them fast as the water will eventually make the crisp soggy.
 I paid 15 cents for 5 golgappas.

-Tip: Always ask local Indians (usually women, children/teens or a guide; in this case, an Indian family I stayed with reommended this vendor) for recommendation of safe pani puri vendors, which use filtered water.
-I hold back on pani puri vendors because one of the primary ingredients requires water.
+Tip: Always ask local Indians (usually women, children/teens or a guide) for recommendation of safe pani puri vendors, which use filtered water.
 It’s hard to say which vendor uses filtered water because street food vendors have a small budget, but once I find myself a recommended golgappa vendor I can trust, I gorge myself on them.

 2. Barnarsi chaat

-Banares chaat is a mixture of mashed aloo (potatoes), channa (chickpeas), chopped onions, crushed puschka.
+Banarsi chaat is a Varanasi street food mixture of mashed aloo (potatoes), channa (chickpeas), chopped onions, crushed puschka.
 The dish is served with a spoonful of a sweet/sour sauce and a yogurt dressing.
 The texture is a little pastey.
-This was a spicy dish for me and the yogurt is used to cool the mouth or counteract the spice.
+This was a spicy dish for me and the dahi (or yogurt) is used to cool the mouth or counteract the spice.